oroinc/documentation/dev_guide/web_api/api_docs/forms.rst

                     widget: single_text
                     format: "yyyy-MM-dd'T'HH:mm:ssZZZZZ" # HTML5

-Already registered Data API form elements you can find in `Resources/config/oro/app.yml <../config/oro/app.yml>`__.
+Use the Resources/config/oro/app.yml to find the Data API form elements that are already registered.

 Also new form elements can be added using appropriate dependency injection tags.
 The following table shows all available tags.